 Your employer takes pretax deductions out of your gross wages before applying taxes, which generally include federal and state income tax and Federal Insurance Contributions Act taxes (which fund Social Security and Medicare).
 This process can get confusing, as not all pretax deductions are subject to the same taxes.

 Pretax benefits offered under a cafeteria, or Section 125, plan are excluded from federal income tax.
-These benefits include qualified medical, vision, dental and accident insurance; group term life insurance; adoption and dependent care assistance; and health savings accounts.
-Pretax deductions also include qualified 401(k) and individual retirement account contributions and commuter benefits.
+Health insurance is subject to a pretax employer health insurance tax deduction, for example.
+Other such benefits include vision, dental and accident insurance; group term life insurance; adoption and dependent care assistance; and health savings accounts.
+Pre tax deductions also include qualified 401(k) and individual retirement account contributions and commuter benefits.
 If you have any of these deductions, subtract the amount from your gross pay before calculating federal income tax.
 This process lowers your taxable earnings.

 Most states adopt federal income tax treatment of pretax plans, but a few do not.
 State laws vary, so contact the state revenue agency for clarification on which pretax deductions are exempt from state income tax.
-For example, in Pennsylvania, only some Section 125 benefits are excluded from state income tax.
-This includes employee premiums for coverage for disability, death, hospitalization or sickness.
-Note that in Pennsylvania, 401(k) contributions are subject to state income tax.
+For example, in Pennsylvania, 401(k) contributions are subject to state income tax.
 If your state deems the benefit as not taxable, subtract it from your gross pay before calculating state income tax.
 If it’s taxable, subtract it from your gross pay after deducting state income tax.

 Assume that you earn $1,350 biweekly.
 You pay $50 toward your pretax health plan and $60 toward your 401(k).
 Subtract $50 and $60 from $1,350 to get $1,240, which is subject to federal income tax, and if applicable, state income tax.
 Since 401(k) contributions are subject to FICA, subtract only your health premium of $50 from $1,350 to get $1,300, which is subject to Social Security and Medicare taxes.